alsamzu/HackerRank/README.md

-# coffeeCup
+# HackerRank
-A landing page for a coffee shop that allows customers to view their menu and make orders online.
+A landing page for a hackers academy
 ### Technology used
 the technology used in this project was: